Quorum sensing: Curvibacter sp.

 Curvibacter sp. is a gram-negative curved rod-formed bacterium which is the main colonizer of the epithelial cell surfaces of the early branching metazoan Hydra vulgaris.
 Sequencing the complete genome uncovered a circular chromosome (4.37 Mb), a plasmid (16.5 kb), and two operons coding each for an AHL (N-acyl-homoserine lactone) synthase (curI1 and curI2) and an AHL receptor (curR1 and curR2).
 Moreover, a study showed that these host associated Curvibacter bacteria produce a broad spectrum of AHL, explaining the presence of those operons.
 As mentioned before, AHL are the quorum sensing molecules of gram-negative bacteria, which means Curvibacter has a quorum sensing activity.

 Even though their function in host-microbe interaction is largely unknown, Curvibacter quorum-sensing signals are relevant for host-microbe interactions.
 Indeed, due to the oxidoreductase activity of Hydra, there is a modification of AHL signalling molecules (3-oxo-homoserine lactone into 3-hydroxy-homoserine lactone) which leads to a different host-microbe interaction.
 On one hand, a phenotypic switch of the colonizer Curvibacter takes place.
 The most likely explanation is that the binding of 3-oxo-HSL and 3-hydroxy-HSL causes different conformational changes in the AHL receptors curR1 and curR2.
 As a result, there is a different DNA-binding motif affinity and thereby different target genes are activated.
 On the other hand, this switch modifies its ability to colonize the epithelial cell surfaces of Hydra vulgaris.
 Indeed, one explanation is that with a 3-oxo-HSL quorum-sensing signal, there is an up-regulation of flagellar assembly.
 Yet, flagellin, the main protein component of flagella, can act as an immunomodulator and activate the innate immune response in Hydra.
 Therefore, bacteria have less chance to evade the immune system and to colonize host tissues.
 Another explanation is that 3-hydroxy-HSL induces carbon metabolism and fatty acid degradation genes in Hydra.
 This allows the bacterial metabolism to adjust itself to the host growth conditions, which is essential for the colonization of the ectodermal mucus layer of Hydrae.

+Enterococcus faecalis

+Enterococcus faecalis is an opportunistic, gram-positive bacteria that forms biofilm in glass.
+This process is also known as forming a biofilm in vitro.
+The presence of (Esp), a certain cell surface protein, aids the formation of a biofilm by E. faecalis.

+The ability of E. faecalis to form biofilms contributes to its capacity to survive in extreme environments, and facilitates its involvement in persistent bacterial infection, particularly in the case of multi-drug resistant strains.
+Biofilm formation in E. faecalis is associated with DNA release, and such release has emerged as a fundamental aspect of biofilm formation.
+Conjugative plasmid DNA transfer in E. faecalis is enhanced by the release of peptide sex pheromones.